-Tomato Basil Grilled Salmon with Mango bursts with rich flavour from tomato paste, garlic, olive oil, basil, thyme and lemon.
+Tomato Basil Grilled Salmon bursts with rich flavor from tomato paste, garlic, olive oil, basil, thyme and lemon.
 The mango is a perfect garnish.

-I love the mango as a garnish, but I simply love the velvety richness of mango so I know I’m a biased.
+I simply love the velvety richness of mango as a garnish.
 Pineapple would be a great substitute or you can leave it out altogether.

 Tailor It To Your Taste